basho/basho_docs/source/languages/en/riakee/cookbooks/Multi-Data-Center-Replication-UpgradeV2toV3.md

 You can verify the cluster names have been established on each cluster by issuing the `riak-repl clustername` command without parameters.

-* connect the source cluster to the sink cluster
+* connect the source cluster to the sink cluster.
+Assuming the sink cluster name *boston*:

-On any node in the source cluster:

-`riak-repl connect <sink_cluster_name>`
+  `riak-repl connect boston`

-For example:

-	riak-repl connect boston

-where <sink_cluster_name> is replaced with the name of the sink cluster.

 * ensure cluster connections have been established:
 `riak-repl connections`